-The main revenue source consists of charges to our industries for wastewater disposal.
-RCW (53.08.040) authorizes the District to provide and charge for disposal of wastewater.
+The main revenue source consists of charges to our industries for wastewater disposal which is authorized by RCW (53.08.040).
 The Port of Sunnyside operates a state-of-the-art, ecologically sound, Industrial Wastewater Treatment Facility (IWWTF) permitted by the Washington State Department of Ecology.
 The Port serves eleven food or food related industries, one steel building manufacturing plant and one pipe manufacturing plant.
 The Facility is located on approximately 550 acres including a Sequencing Batch Reactor (SBR), 4 treatment lagoons, a dewatering facility and 400 acres of sprayfields.
 After the industrial wastewater has been treated and processed, it is applied to 400 acres of alfalfa or other crop fields via sprinklers.
 The crop is then cut and sold to local dairies and beef cattle ranches.
 Industry fees pay for all of the operating costs and all of the debt retirement of the IWWTF.